-Copyright @ 2006 Nokia.
+Copyright @ 2007 Nokia.
 All rights reserved.

 Reproduction, transfer, distribution or storage of part or all of the contents in this document in any form without the prior written permission of Nokia is prohibited.
-Nokia, Nokia Connecting People, the Nokia Original Enhancements logos, Visual Radio, and Pop-Port are trademarks or registered trademarks of Nokia Corporation.
-Other product and company names mentioned herein may be trademarks or trademarks of their respective owners.
+Nokia, Nokia Connecting People, Pop-Port, and Visual Radio are trademarks or registered trademarks of Nokia Corporation.
+Other product and company names mentioned herein may be trademarks or tradenames of their respective owners.
 Nokia tune is a sound mark of Nokia Corporation.